ChaseFlorell/jQuery.ProfanityFilter/README.markdown

 The `jQuery.ProfanityFilter` has the ability to filter out profane words on the client side.

-This was built in order to allow users to "Opt-in" to profanity filtering, and offload all of the work to the client.
+This was built in order to allow users to "Opt-in" to profanity filtering, and offload all of the work to the client, saving the headache on the server.

+###**Usage Options**###

 Option 1: